mmkal/cooperbara/docs/reference.md

 <a id="core.remove" aria-hidden="true"></a>
 ### core.remove

-Remove files from the workdir. **This transformation is only meant to be used inside core.transform for reversing core.copy like transforms**.
+Remove files from the workdir. **This transformation is only meant to be used inside core.transform for reversing core.cooper like transforms**.
 For regular file filtering use origin_files exclude mechanism.

 <code><a href="#transformation">transformation</a></code> <code>core.remove(<a href=#core.remove.paths>paths</a>)</code>